paveu/content-publisher/README.md

   - full REST API for category, video and comment models
   - braintree payments implemented (as a sandobox, for producation it should be configured)
   - full transaction history
-  - vimeo and youtube iframes are supported videos
+  - vimeo and youtube iframes are supported
-  - videos can be commented
+  - videos can be commented by the users
-  - notification system
+  - notification system implemented

 ### Todos
   - OAuth2 (facebook, linkedin, twitter)